Brain injury information for employers

 Having a social life and pursuing interests make life worthwhile and are important to consider following brain injury.

-Read moreSocial Skills and Confidence can both be affected following an acquired brain injury.
+Read moreSocial skills and confidence can both be affected following an acquired brain injury.

 Read moreResuming an independent lifestyle safely after a brain injury is an important goal.
 This goal should be approached in stages based on individual needs and abilities.